rawarne2/top-five-backend/README.md

 ## Backend service for Top Five dating app

+## About
+This is a backend service built using Django REST Framework, to handle the requests from the front end of the Top Five dating app React Native project.
+This project is in progress and is being created entirely by Rashaun Warner.

 ### How to run:

 - create virtual environment: `python3 -m venv topfive_env`